Bobby Gillespie: Politics

 Gillespie defaced a Make Poverty History poster signed by all the acts at the Glastonbury Festival in 2005.
 He scribbled over this and wrote "Make Israel History."
-He later said that he did this in support of Palestine, and when questioned on whether he was anti-Semitic, he responded "There's Israeli and Jewish people who support the Palestinian cause as well.
+He later said that he did this in support of Palestine, and when questioned on whether he was antisemitic, he responded "There's Israeli and Jewish people who support the Palestinian cause as well.
 We did a lot of work for the Hoping Foundation to raise money for children in the Palestinian refugee camps and the lady who got us involved is Bella Freud, Lucian Freud's daughter and Sigmund Freud's great granddaughter.
 They had to flee Austria to escape Nazi persecution, and she believes in the Palestinian cause.
 To say we're anti-Semitic is a smear, so you'd better watch what you're saying.
 Because you oppose one country's government's policies doesn't mean to say that you hate all the people from that country.
 I don't like Bush or Putin or Tony Blair, but I don't hate American, Russian or British people.
 Most people are just trying hard to get by."

 In 2012 he stated that he believed the British coalition government were reactionary quasi-fascists.
 The statement was prompted by the use of Primal Scream's song "Rocks" at the Conservative Party Conference.

 In 2016, Gillespie, during a break due to a technical issue, said, "I'm no comedian but should I tell a joke?", before saying to the room: "What do you call a Conservative MP that's been stabbed to death?
 A beautiful fucking thing".

 In 2019, Gillespie called Madonna a "total prostitute" for agreeing to perform at that year's Eurovision which took place in Tel Aviv, Israel.
 He said: "Madonna would do anything for money, you know, she's a total prostitute.
 And I've got nothing against prostitutes.
 The whole thing is set up to normalise the state of Israel, and its disgraceful treatment of the Palestinian people.
 By going to perform in Israel what you do is you normalise that.
 Primal Scream would never perform in Israel.
 I think Madonna is just desperate for publicity, desperate for the money.
 They pay very, very well".

 In January 2021, Gillespie declared his support for the Scottish independence movement, saying that Scotland's exit from the UK was "inevitable", however he also said "I don't see myself as a nationalist, as that leads to Fascism".

+In the 2024 general election, Gillespie backed Independent MP Jeremy Corbyn over the Labour Party in his Islington North constituency, calling him a “great British patriot who wants the best for everybody”.